 Install Motor Drive Assembly

 Slip the Z drive assembly over the two shafts as shown in Figure 9.
-Notice the orientation of the two 1/4" hex bolts.
-The should be facing the rear.
+Notice the orientation of the two clamp bolts.
+They should be facing the rear of the machine.
 You may have to loosen the bolts a little so the assembly slides down over the shafts.

 Tighten the two bolts shown in Figure 11.
 Then secure with the two nuts to keep them from loosening later.